 Great River Birding Month was held in 2017 & 2018 the entire month of May.
 Each storefront on Main Street in Alma, Wisconsin adopted & featured a migratory bird.
 The Alma Area Chamber of Commerce provided a Birding Information Sheet for each bird that will be displayed and available to visitors to Alma throughout the month.
 Community businesses hosted live music, showed films and decorated Main Street with 20 bird house displays promoting Alma, Wisconsin as a stopover point for spring migration along the Mississippi Flyway.
 For 2019 the event is being focused on World Migratory Bird Day More event information can be found at http://almawisconsin.com/seasonsevents/almagoestothebirds.html

 Flyway Film Festival is held in October each year and Alma participates as one of their movie viewing sites.
 This is becoming a great opportunity to promote and educate participants about the Mississippi Flyway and fall migration.
-We intend to more closely associate the Mississippi Flyway and fall bird migration to the Flyway Film Festival in 2019.
+We intend to closely associate the Mississippi Flyway and fall bird migration to the Flyway Film Festival in 2020.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.